joeledwards/node-aqui/README.md

 ## Configuration

-Uses `@buzuli/color`, so its configuration options can be applied to optimize for your terminal (https://www.npmjs.com/package/@buzuli/color#configuration).
+Uses `@buzuli/color`, so its [configuration options](https://www.npmjs.com/package/@buzuli/color#configuration) can be applied to optimize for your terminal.

 ## Examples